-The Longmeadow Parkway Bridge Corridor project is underway, with all roadway sections under construction or completed.
+The Longmeadow Parkway Bridge Corridor project is underway.
 This project is funded with federal, state, and local support.
 The Corridor is a minor arterial that extends from Huntley Road to IL 62 in the northern portion of the county in the Algonquin and Carpentersville Area.
-The entire corridor is scheduled to open in late 2021.
+Funding has been committed for the project and is well underway

-Locally planned bridges include the Carpentersville Bridge Corridor, which would extend from IL 31 to Washington Street in the East Dundee area (in accordance with the Village of Carpentersville Fox River Local
+Locally planned bridges12 include the Carpentersville Bridge Corridor, which would extend from IL 31 to Washington Street in the East Dundee area (in accordance with the Village of Carpentersville Fox River Local

-&lt;sup>12 http://kdot.countyofkane.org/Planning%20Documents/bridgecorridor.pdf
+12 http://kdot.countyofkane.org/Planning%20Documents/bridgecorridor.pdf

-Bridge Study), and a local bridge in Batavia which is being evaluated as part of their future plans.
+Bridge Study), and the Batavia local bridge from Webster to First Street.
 These bridges are planned to be two-lane facilities that carry local traffic.